For every work, large or small,

 In her free time she enjoys learning new things on YouTube, spending time with family, and exploring restaurants around the Twin Cities.

-Kamaria supports the work of the Future Services Institute in a variety of workforce development projects and our communications efforts.
+Kamaria supports the work of the Future Services Institute in a variety of projects and our communications efforts.
 Kamaria operated in several positions within the financial industry over the last 10 years.
 During that time, she became involved with Social Assistance in Individual and Family Services for children with Autism, which fostered her awareness and interest in social policy.

 During her free time, Kamaria enjoys spending time with family and friends, going to the movies, and exploring the Cities kid-friendly spots with her daughter.